The Open University since 2006

 - 9 Notes to help you complete your assessment

-Key skill assessment unit: information literacy
+Key skill assessment course: information literacy

 This key skill develops your information literacy (IL) skills in your studies, work or other activities over a period of time.
 To tackle all of this section you will need to plan your work over at least 3–4 months to give you enough time to practise and improve your skills, to seek feedback from others, and to monitor and evaluate your progress.